 Acquire The Occupation Certificate

-Upon the completion of the duplex property building work, apply for an occupation certificate for the development.
-Once this is issued, your duplex development can be tenanted or put on the market for sale.
-Upon completing the duplex property development, it is also advisable to order a depreciation schedule for the property.
-You can do this by simply emailing the building plans, tender and miscellaneous cost details to a professional quantity surveyor.
+After the construction work on the duplex property is finished, you should submit an application for an occupation certificate for the development.
+As soon as this is issued, your duplex development can either be rented out to tenants or placed up for sale on the market.
+When the development of the duplex property is finally finished, it is also a good idea to place an order for a depreciation schedule for the property.
+You can accomplish this by sending an experienced quantity surveyor an email with the building designs, tender, and other financial details that pertain to the project.

 Apply For A Subdivision Certificate